DHA DataFlow 2026 - GP Verification Guide

 - Upload MBBS, internship, registration/license, and experience documents.

-- Pay verification fees and keep your receipt and reference details.
+- Pay verification fees and save your receipt and reference details.

 - Track institution responses and resolve clarification requests quickly.